sderosiaux/react-stack-step-by-step/README.md

 In one word : productivity.

-- you broke your F5 key since many years
+- you broke your F5 key years ago
 - we are not in 2000 anymore
 - you don't want to lose your app state if you just fixed a typo or a color
 - you don't want to develop blindly, then refresh, then try again.
 It's a backend thing.